Multi-Party Supervised Fine-tuning of Language Models for Multi-Party Dialogue Generation: Experiments

 \begin{itemize} \item Utterance-level loss: For each data instance, only one speaker's utterances are randomly selected for training, allowing for an analysis of how different {\MultiParty} learning strategies affect the training process. \item Without scene: The system prompt descriptions of roles and context are removed, with the model trained solely on dialogues between speakers. \item From base: The model is trained directly from the Llama3-8B or Qwen2-7B base model, rather than from an SFT-finetuned Instruct model. \end{itemize}

 The evaluation results, as shown in Table \ref{tab:ablation} , indicate that altering any training condition leads to an increase in loss at the end of the first epoch, signaling a slowdown in training.
 Furthermore, both the accuracy of role prediction and the quality of content generation deteriorate.
 A cross-comparison of different ablation methods reveals that removing background information and role-related descriptions often leads to a significant drop in Consistency, with the average human annotation score decreasing by more than 0.5.
 When the model learns only one role per data instance at random, all performance metrics exhibit a relatively balanced decline.
-For direct training from the base model, the impact on model performance depends on the model itself, ranging from results comparable to MuPaS to a substantial performance degradation.
+For a baseline of training directly from the base model, the model lacks the alignment with a two-party conversation corpus, resulting in significant performance degradation.